 The Optima Hybrid is offered in LX and EX trim levels.

-The LX base model comes standard with a power driver's seat, automatic climate control, a leather-wrapped steering wheel, push button start with a smart key, power windows and locks, A/C, an AM/FM/CD sound system with six speakers and USB/AUX input jacks, Bluetooth smartphone connectivity, keyless entry, cruise control, a trip computer and 16-inch alloy wheels.
+The LX base model comes standard with a power driver's seat, automatic climate control, a 4.3-inch instrument cluster display, a leather-wrapped steering wheel, push button start with a smart key, power windows and locks, A/C, an AM/FM/CD sound system with six speakers and USB/AUX input jacks, Bluetooth smartphone connectivity, keyless entry, cruise control, a trip computer and 16-inch alloy wheels.

-The EX adds navigation with back-up camera, an 8-speaker Infinity audio system, panoramic sunroof, heated and ventilated front seats and 17-inch alloy wheels.
+The EX adds navigation with an eight-inch screen and back-up camera, UVO infotainment, an 8-speaker Infinity audio system, panoramic sunroof, heated and ventilated front seats and 17-inch alloy wheels.

 Standard safety equipment includes six airbags (dual advanced front and front-seat mounted side as well as full-length side curtain), front active headrests, side-impact door beams, height-adjustable front seatbelts with pre-tensioners, three-point seatbelts for all seating positions, Lower Anchors and Tethers for Children (LATCH) and a Tire Pressure Monitoring System (TPMS).